 “The coveted perfect life is a created standard which is purposely unattainable.” ― Bryant McGill (6)

-As we mentioned before, the goal moves higher as more people come closer to the objective.
+As we mentioned before, the goal increases as more people come closer to the objective.
 And, so the standard for excellence becomes more challenging to achieve.
 So, our popular culture is an enemy of progress.
 The higher the performance standard, the less it becomes attainable.
 As a result, an unrealistic goal becomes a barrier for most people.
 Thus, the culture driven by excellence is hindering our progress.

 Personality and Perfection

 All personality types are prone to the effects of the cultural narrative.
 For example, let’s look at Enneagram types one and three, the reformer and the achiever.
 By the name of these types, you can see why they find the irresistible goals of order and achievement.
 As a result, you’ll find many personality types in leadership positions in both business and religion.
 And, you don’t become a leader by questioning the cultural narrative.
-Instead, you must learn how to promote their messages without questioning the underlying motives.
+Instead, you must learn to promote their messages without questioning the underlying motives.
 Otherwise, this becomes an enemy of progress.

 The more you expose yourself to the programming, the more invested you become in the ideas it sells.
 It speaks to the power of propaganda.
 It also demonstrates how groupthink manipulation can exploit the thinking of anyone.
 It has nothing to do with intelligence.

 Propaganda works by molding thinking and values.
 And it triggers underlying obsessive-compulsive personality disorders (OCPD).
 It is when someone develops excessive concerns for excellence and perfectionism.
 It shows up as a relentless work ethic that dominates their lives.
 But, of course, there are people at the top of their fields who do not fit the OCPD profile.
 Not surprisingly, this disorder is an asset in the workplace (7).
 Workaholics climb the corporate ladder using any tactics they can muster.
-Thus, it is an enemy of progress for the individual’s health and wellbeing.
+Thus, it is an enemy of progress for health and wellbeing.

 So, it isn’t our personality that is the issue.
 It’s how the culture exploits it.
 Our personality is only an enemy of our progress if we don’t understand it.
 However, we can learn to understand these mechanisms.
 We can resolve this with proactive inner work through tools like the Enneagram Personality Profile.
 More about this tool later when we talk about solutions.